Other Ways To Be An Elf

 - Anonymously pay off a layaway account at K-Mart or Wal Mart.
 “At Kmart stores across the country, Santa seems to be getting some help: Anonymous donors are paying off strangers’ layaway accounts, buying the Christmas gifts other families couldn’t afford, especially toys and children’s clothes set aside by impoverished parents,” notes an Associated Press story of December 15, 2011.

 - Many elderly people ache with loneliness and sadness during the holidays.
-About 4 millions US seniors live in poverty, and more live as frail or homebound shut-ins.
+About 4 million US seniors live in poverty, and many live as frail or homebound shut-ins.
 An org in Philadelphia, Aid for Friends has mobilized about 250 area churches and 16,000 Inter-faith volunteers to assist elderly people in need.
-However few other cities have senior-serving networks which are comparable in scope.
+However, few other cities have senior-serving networks which are comparable in scope.
 You can change this.
 Make December a special month for remembering the aged, who are disabled or impoverished.
 Visit AidForFriends.org and found a similar group to organize churches and volunteers in your city.
 Map out local elder care centers and retirement homes.
 Volunteer to visit, to drive them, prepare meals, perform handyman duties.
 Donate bathtub grab-bars or toiletries, or make a donation.
 Ask children to craft greeting cards, assemble food kits, or make supervised home or hospital visits.
 Organize churches of all denominations in your community to come together and start an organization like Aid For Friends in your city.(Based on “Rethink Christmas”, by John J. Dilulio and John M. Bridgeland, TIME, September 22, 2008).

 - Some local churches have programs to drop off presents at inner-city elementary schools.